dsad8000/rockbuster_stealth/README.md

 # Rockbuster Stealth
-## Analysis of video rental for business strategy recommendations
+## Analysis of video rental data for business strategy recommendations
 ## **Objective**

 #### Rockbuster Stealth LLC business intelligence department requires a launch strategy for moving their video rental business to a streaming service.
 The management board has asked for a presentation addressing a number of business questions to inform their 2020 company strategy.